Bradenm1/Zombie-master-ai/README.md

 * zm_ai_min_distance_to_act_trap - Min distance player has to be for trap to be activated.
 Default 92
 * zm_ai_max_distance_to_act_trap - Max distance player can be before the AI won't activate the trap.
 Default: 224

+### How to add better support for maps?
+View the "example_map.lua" file within the zm_bot_maps directory and use other added maps as examples.

 License
 ----